alchitry/alchitry.github.io/content/tutorials/alchitry-constraints-reference.md

 Using a `FAST` slew rate may help with high speed signals but may also cause more power consumption and noise if not used carefully.

+### DIFF_TERM

+The `DIFF_TERM` attribute specifies if internal differential termination should be enabled.
+It can have a value of `TRUE` or `FALSE` and defaults to `FALSE`.

+It is only available with some [`STANDARD`](#standard) values on the Au and Pt.
+See [UG471](https://docs.amd.com/v/u/en-US/ug471_7Series_SelectIO) for details on which ones.

+It is most often used with `LVDS_25` on the tri-voltage pins.
+Using internal termination requires that VCCO be set to 2.5V for the pins using it.
+Failing to set the tri-voltage pins correctly could damage the FPGA.

 # Pinouts

 The available pins vary depending on your board, but they follow a standard format.